 - Trastuzumab (Herceptin) for stomach cancer cells that produce too much HER2.

-- Sunitinib (Sutent) for gastrointestinal stromal tumor.
+- Sunitinib (Sutent) for gastrointestinal stromal tumours.

 Tests of cancer cells can indicate whether and what kind of treatments are likely to work for patients.